 - Evolving economics within traditional theatrical models versus streaming

-Talent, investors, co-financiers, producers and studio leaders will learn how these changing dynamics impact them and Hollywood as a whole.
-Attendees will also discover how profit participation audits and the settlement process play critical roles in uncovering inconsistencies, supporting claims and ultimately protecting the financial interests of participants.
+Talent, investors, co-financiers, producers and studio leaders learned how these changing dynamics impact them and Hollywood as a whole.
+Attendees also discovered how profit participation audits and the settlement process play critical roles in uncovering inconsistencies, supporting claims and ultimately protecting the financial interests of participants.

 LOCATION AND TIME

-The CSU Entertainment Alliance will host this presentation at the CSUN Armer Theater on April 30 at 7:00 p.m.
+The CSU Entertainment Alliance hosted this presentation at the CSUN Armer Theater on April 30 at 7:00 p.m.
 PST.